Academic Catalog

 CENTER FOR HEALTH EDUCATION AND PROMOTION

-The Center for Health Education and Promotion features a diverse group of trained peer educators who provide lifestyle education programs, awareness events, and outreach on topics including alcohol and other drugs, mental health, sexual responsibility/healthy relationships, body image, stress, and sexual violence.
-In addition to educational programs, the Center hosts an annual wellness fair on campus to connect students with resources and information on health and wellness.
-Campaigns are designed and implemented based on data collected from Millersville students to promote healthy decision making.
+CHEP features a diverse group of trained peer educators who provide lifestyle education programs, awareness events, and outreach on topics including alcohol and other drugs, mental health, sexual responsibility/healthy relationships, stress, and sexual violence.
+In addition to educational programs, CHEP hosts a wellness fair each fall and spring semesters on campus to connect students with resources and information on health, well-being and wellness.
+College student health campaigns are designed and implemented based on data collected from Millersville students to promote healthy decision making.

 STUDENT CONDUCT AND COMMUNITY STANDARDS